 If the contract is silent on who pulls permits, it could be more of a gray area.
 However, you could make a case asking why the contractor did the work without a permit since an experienced professional should know better.

 Have you been stuck with unpermitted construction work on your property?
 From poor workmanship and unreasonable delays to unlicensed work and breach of contract, our real estate litigation attorneys can help.
-Call 303-688-0944 for your free case assessment.
+Call (720) 797-1568 for your case assessment.